zsteinkamp/photodirs/README.md

 Photodirs requires Docker Compose to run.

-You will need to edit the `/albums` volume in the `docker-compose.yml` file to point to your album root.
-See the last line here:
+You will need to edit the `/albums` volume in the `api` and `watcher` services in the `docker-compose.yml` file to point to your album root.
+See the indicated lines here:

+docker-compose.yml
 ```
   api:
     build:
-      context: ./api
+      context: ./backend
       target: prod
+    environment:
+      NODE_ENV: production
     restart: unless-stopped
     volumes:
+      - /mnt/shared/photos:/albums:ro   # <====== THIS ONE
       - prod_cache:/cache

+  watcher:
+    build:
+      context: ./backend
+      target: prod
+    environment:
+      NODE_ENV: production
+    restart: unless-stopped
+    command: "npm run start:watcher"
+    volumes:
+      - /mnt/shared/photos:/albums:ro   # <====== THIS ONE
-      - /PATH/TO/YOUR/PHOTOS:/albums:ro
+      - prod_cache:/cache
 ```

 Note that `/albums` is mounted Read Only (`:ro`).
 There is no chance Photodirs